 8. Bathroom Size in Accessible Guest Rooms

-The problem with designing a bathroom to the minimum allowable dimensions is that it does not allow for the installation of towel racks, shelving, or other storage elements that must be provided within the finished bathroom, without these features overlapping the required clearances.
+The problem with designing a bathroom to the minimum allowable dimensions is that it does not allow for the installation of towel racks, shelving, or other storage elements that must be provided in the finished bathroom without these features overlapping the required clearances.
 These items are typically added in the later design phases, which means that it is too late to go back and expand the bathroom to accommodate the necessary furnishings.

 Projecting elements like shelves and dispensers that are mounted above grab bars must be at least 12 inches above the top of the bar or at least 1½ inches below the bottom of the bar so as not to interfere with the usability of the bars.
 Because the top of the grab bars is required to be 33-36 inches AFF, mounting dispensers more than 12 inches above the top of the bar often places controls out of accessible reach range.

-All controls intended to be operated by hotel guests in an accessible guest room must be located within accessible reach range, be operable with one hand using no more than five pounds of force, and require no pinching, tight grasping, or twisting of the wrist to operate.
+All controls intended to be operated by hotel guests in an accessible guest room (e.g., thermostats, bedside table lights, coffee stations, window treatments, etc.) must be located within accessible reach range, be operable with one hand using no more than five pounds of force, and require no pinching, tight grasping, or twisting of the wrist to operate.